Pullman Hotels and Resorts

 Pullman Hotels and Resorts is a French multinational upscale hotel brand owned by Accor.
-Pullman has 110 hotels and resorts in 33 countries in Europe, Africa, the Middle-East, Asia Pacific, Australia and Latin America.
+Pullman has 145 hotels and resorts in 42 countries spread across Africa, the Americas, Asia, Europe, the Middle-East and Oceania.

 History

 Railroad origins

 The name Pullman was indirectly inspired by George Pullman (1831–1897), founder of the Pullman Company, a prosperous 19th-century, Chicago-based railroad manufacturer.
 The Pullman Company was famous for launching the first sleeping trains in the United States and developing upscale services for railroad travelers.
 Belgian Georges Nagelmackers (1845–1905) traveled to the United States in 1867-1868 and came back with the plan to build the equivalent of the Pullman Company in Europe, the Compagnie Internationale des Wagons-Lits (CIWL).

 The fast-growing railroad networks led the rail industry to invest in the construction and management of hotels alongside railroad tracks.
 In 1894, the CIWL created the Compagnie Internationale des Grands Hotels to manage its growing collection of hotels worldwide, which included the Hôtel Terminus in Bordeaux and Marseille, the Pera Palace Hotel in Istanbul, the Hôtel de la Plage in Ostend, and the Grand Hôtel des Wagons-Lits in Beijing.
 30 years later, the CIWL introduced the Pullman wagons in Europe, which were designed for upscale leisure traveling.
 The Pullman brand became so popular that CIWL's top hotels were turned into Pullman Hotels.